eclipse-archived/ceylon-ide-eclipse/README.md

 5. Go to `Help > Welcome to Ceylon` to get started.

-## Installing/Building with (pure) Eclipse
+## Building with (pure) Eclipse

 1. Start with a clean install of Eclipse Juno or Kepler.

     <http://www.eclipse.org/downloads/>

+2. Install the following feature : _Graphical Editing Framework Zest Visualization Toolkit SDK_ available at the main Eclipse release update site (http://download.eclipse.org/releases/kepler for the Kepler version)

+3. Make sure you have the following feature : _Eclipse Plug-in Development Environment_.
+    This is normally included inside the Eclipse Standard Package.

-2. Use `File > Import... > Existing Projects into Workspace` to import the project from this root directory:
+4. Use `File > Import... > Existing Projects into Workspace` to import the projects from this root directories :

+    ```
     ceyon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui
+    ceyon-ide-eclipse/plugins/com.redhat.ceylon.test.eclipse.plugin
+    ceyon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.android.plugin
+    ```

+5. The `com.redhat.ceylon.eclipse.ui` plugin depends on several OSGI bundles, which must be available inside Eclipse to be able to build it.
+    Quite recent versions of these dependencies should be available on the [IDE development update site](http://ceylon-lang.org/eclipse/development/) in the _Ceylon IDE Runtime Bundles_ category.
+	Installing all the bundles of this category will provide all the dependencies required to be able to build and run the Ceylon IDE.

+	However, if you need to build the IDE with the very last versions of the dependencies (ceylon compiler, typechecker, etc), you will need to build a full Ceylon distribution locally first (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :

+	- First make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).

+	- In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`

+	- This should have produced an eclipse update site available at the following path :
+        `.../ceylon-dist/osgi/build/dist`

+	The 2 OSGI bundles available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

+	Each time you will rebuild the Ceylon distribution, you will need to update these required bundles and restart Eclipse.

-3. If you want to modify / add IDE tests, you should also add the test plugin.
+6. If you want to modify / add IDE tests, you should also add the test plugin.
 For this purpose
-    - Add the SWTBot Eclipse plugins, which is required to compile and run the Ceylon IDE interactive tests.
+    - Add the SWTBot Eclipse features, which are required to compile and run the Ceylon IDE interactive tests.
       Install all the features available at the following update site :